xingwangc/fantree/README.md

 ## fantree

 The package *fantree* is designed to provide a middle layer to constract a special forest for commands defined like we discussed previously.
-When users defining the commands, they also can define a handler for every commands depends on they function they want.
-If there isn't a handler provided for command(task), package will provide a default one, but it do nothing except  passing the data which it got out.
+When users defining the commands, they also can define a handler for every commands depends on the function they want.
+If there isn't a handler provided for command(task), package provides a default one, but it do nothing except closing the out channel as signal.

 Then user can invoke the `Pipeline` method of forest to execute pipeline.
 Which will do the pipeline as user defined automatically.
 Interdependent commands will be executed synchronously, irrelevant commands will be executed concurrently.

-*fantree* use the **fan-out**,**fan-in** mode, and it setup a forest based on a special tree, so it is named *fantree*.
+*fantree* use the **fan-out**,**fan-in** mode, and it setup a forest based on a directed graph, so it is named *fantree*.
 Besides the **fan-out**, **fan-in**, it also used the **future/promise** mode.

 ### Construct the forest